Byron/gitoxide/crate-status.md

     * [x] Some examples

 ### git-repository
-* [x] utilities for applications to make long running operations interruptiple gracefully and to support timeouts in servers.
+* [x] utilities for applications to make long running operations interruptible gracefully and to support timeouts in servers.
 * [x] discovery
   * [ ] option to not cross file systems
   * [ ] handle git-common-dir